ronniesong0809/portland-local-tech-event/README.md

 ## How it work?

 ### Backend Service:
-1. Web crawler based request, then parse by Cheerio.js.
+1. Web scraping by using get request.
-2. Scrapy events info from Calagator.com
+2. Scrapiong events data from Calagator.org
+3. Parse events data by Cheerio.js.
-3. Package events info as JSON.
+3. Pack events data to JSON.
 4. Pass JSON to frontend by mustache.js

 ### Frontend:
 1. Styling based on bootstrap.
-2. Map by google map API JS.
-3. Use the JSON object to generate google markers.
+2. Use the JSON object to generate google markers.
 4. Pop up event markers with its info window.
 a) Display today events with “1” label
 b) Display coming up events within 7 Days with "7" label